Travel Nurse News - Interview Tips

 Working as a staff nurse for a year and with no financial ties other than $1 million in medical bills to pay for her husband’s treatment, Wendy decided to travel the country as a travel nurse with American Traveler.

-Now with free housing, group medical insurance, travel stipends and a boost in pay, Wendy and husband Robert can enjoy life once again.
+Now with free housing, travel stipends and a boost in pay, Wendy and husband Robert can enjoy life once again.
 Robert, unable to work, takes care of the house and dogs while Wendy works three shifts a week at the hospital.

 Although Wendy’s situation is unique, having to ‘reinvent’ one’s life in this day and age is not uncommon – especially in healthcare.
 Unfortunate financial circumstances are more prevalent than ever, joblessness is at an all time high and people entrenched in decades-long careers have found themselves waiting in the unemployment line.
 View travel nurse hot jobs now!